Pepecc/Pepecc/README.md

 - 👋 Hi, I’m @Pepecc.
+Recently I finished DAM grade (software developer)
-In my repository, I will upload my personal projects
+- In my repository, I will upload my personal projects
-- 👀 I’m interested in new technologies
+- 👀 I’m interested in programming languages like Javascript, Python, Kotlin and Java.
-- 🌱 I’m currently learning React Native framework to develop apps
+- 🌱 I’m currently looking for a job and in my free time I am learning React Native framework

 <!---
 Pepecc/Pepecc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.